 Some of the key market participants in the global clinical nutrition market profiled in this report are Nestle Nutrition, Abbott Laboratories Inc., Gentiva Health Services Inc., Mead Johnson & Company, Kendall, Ajinomoto Co.
 Inc., Hospira Inc., Hero Nutritionals Inc., Lonza Ltd, Baxter International Inc., B. Braun Melsungen AG, H., J. Heinz Company, American Home Patient Inc. and Fresenius Kabi.

 Most companies concentrate on strategic tactics, such as mergers, partnerships, acquisitions, and others, to achieve a higher share of the global market while still seeking to strengthen their product portfolio.
-Scaling understanding of clinical nutrition has fuelled the market for adult and pediatric dietary formulations, with players trying to develop food alternatives that satisfy all the needs of the target population worldwide.
+In addition, a scaling understanding of clinical nutrition has fuelled the market for adult and pediatric dietary formulations, with players trying to develop food alternatives that satisfy all the needs of the target population worldwide.

 MAJOR MARKET HAPPENINGS IN THE RECENT PAST: